 These personal processes are likely made worse for sustainability experts than the general public, given the typical allegiance of professionals to incumbent social structures.
 Research has revealed that people who have a higher level of formal education are more supportive of the existing social and economic systems that those that have less education (Schmidt, 2000).
 The argument is that people who have invested time and money in progressing to a higher status within existing social structures are more naturally inclined to imagine reform of those systems than their upending.
 This situation is accentuated if we assume our livelihood, identity and self-worth is dependent on the perspective that progress on sustainability is possible and that we are part of that progressive process.

 The third factor influencing denial is institutional.
 I have worked for over 20 years within or with organisations working on the sustainability agenda, in non-profit, private and governmental sectors.
-In none of these sectors is there an obvious institutional self-interest in articulating the probability or inevitability of social collapse.
+In none of these sectors is there an obvious institutional self-interest in articulating the probability or inevitability of societal collapse.
 Not to members of your charity, not to consumers of your product, not to voters for your party.
 There are a few niche companies that benefit from a collapse discourse leading some people to seek to prepare by buying their products.
 This field may expand in future, at various scales of preparedness, which I return to below.
 But the internal culture of environmental groups remains strongly in favour of appearing effective, even when decades of investment and campaigning have not produced a net positive outcome on climate, ecosystems or many specific species.

 Let us look at the largest environmental charity, WWF, as an example of this process of organisational drivers of implicative denial.
 I worked for them when we were striving towards all UK wood product imports being from sustainable forests by 1995.
 Then it became “well-managed” forests by 2000.
 Then targets were quietly forgotten while the potensiphonic language of solving deforestation through innovative partnerships remained.
 If the employees of the world’s leading environmental groups were on performance related pay, they would probably owe their members and donors money by now.
 The fact that some readers may find such a comment to be rude and unhelpful highlights how our interests in civility, praise and belonging within a professional community can censor those of us who seek to communicate uncomfortable truths in memorable ways (like that journalist in the New York Magazine).